chromagic-development/Machina/README.md

 --
 1. Download and install <a href="https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.33-windows-x64-installer?cid=getdotnetcore">Microsoft .NET 6.0 Runtime </a> and <a href="https://download.visualstudio.microsoft.com/download/pr/571ad766-28d1-4028-9063-0fa32401e78f/5D3D8C6779750F92F3726C70E92F0F8BF92D3AE2ABD43BA28C6306466DE8A144/VC_redist.x64.exe">Microsoft Visual C++ 2015-2022 Redistributable</a> to a Windows PC.
 2. Download Machina.zip and Machina.xml files from this repository.
-3. Copy the entire Machina folder from Machina.zip to the root of C: so it appears as C:\Machina.
+3. Copy the entire Machina folder from Machina.zip to the root of C: so it appears as C:\Machina (Other drives require editing Machina.xml).
 4. Download and install <a href="https://www.voicemacro.net/download">VoiceMacro</a> and accept all defaults.
 5. Install winamp and accept all defaults to stream music (optional; all macros can be edited to suit your needs).
-6. Copy all the files in \Machina\Plugins to overwrite files in your VM Plugins folder at \VoiceMacro\Plugins.
+6. Copy all the files in C:\Machina\Plugins to overwrite files in the default VM Plugins folder (e.g. C:\Program Files (x86)\VoiceMacro\Plugins).
 7. Start VoiceMacro and click Edit and Import the Machina.xml file you downloaded for the latest macros.
 8. Make sure Machina is selected as the Profile and click Edit.
 9. Select and double-click on the Initialize Machina macro and provide your API keys for web services.